HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Conclusion and Limitations

 \section{Conclusion and Limitations}

-Motivated by the inherent properties of multivariate time series, we introduce the HTME strategy.
+In this work, we propose the HTME strategy.
 The HTME module jointly encodes temporal dynamics and inter-variate dependencies present in the raw sequences, yielding embedding representations that are richer and more informative than those produced by prior designs.
-By inverting the input representation, the attention mechanism is empowered to more effectively model inter-channel dependencies.
-Experimental results demonstrate that HTMformer delivers state-of-the-art forecasting performance with faster training and a reduced GPU memory footprint, thereby validating the effectiveness of injecting multivariate information into the embedding space.
-Moreover, the proposed HTME module in HTMformer is seamlessly compatible with diverse Transformer architectures, underscoring its strong scalability.
+This allows the predictor to avoid introducing additional modules for modeling multivariate correlations.
+Consequently, HTME consistently enhances the modeling capabilities of various models, enabling lightweight models to achieve performance comparable to that of complex ones.

-Through numerous experiments, this paper further highlights that incorporating both temporal and multivariate information enables Transformer-based predictors to make more accurate predictions.
-The detailed discussion is provided in \underline{Appendix~\ref{app:K}}.
 However, time series data exhibit complex correlations, and simply adding multivariate features to the temporal dimension through the embedding layer cannot fully model such a complex pattern.
 Jointly modeling spatiotemporal dependencies in time series remains an open problem that requires further exploration.
-Future improvements in Transformers can focus on devising methods to efficiently capture multivariate correlations.